kahnvex/slugnet/docs-src/index.rst

 Loss, Backpropogation, and Optimization
 ---------------------------------------

-Training a neural network is similar to training traditional discriminative models such as logistic regression.
+Training a deep network is similar to training traditional discriminative models such as logistic regression.
 For instance, we need a loss function, we must compute derivatives, and we must implement some numerical algorithm to optimize the model.
-On the other hand, neural networks are somewhat unique in that they require us to compute a gradient at each layer with which we may learn weights.
+On the other hand, deep networks are somewhat unique in that they require us to compute a gradient at each layer with which we may learn weights.
 To compute this gradient, we use the backpropogation algorithm.